 - Non-compartmental Analysis – We have resources with deep experience in PK analysis.
-Our pharmacokineticist uses WinNonlin to derive the pharmacokinetic parameters according to the methodology specified in the Statistical Analysis Plan (SAP).
+Our pharmacokineticist uses WinNonlin to derive the pharmacokinetic parameters according to the methodology specified in the Pharmacokinetics plan or Statistical Analysis Plan (SAP).

 - PK/PD Modeling – Often dosing and go/no-go decisions depend on a favorable relationship between clinical outcomes and a compound’s PK profile.
 We have extensive experience in modeling this relationship – with biomarker, efficacy and safety data.

-- POP PK analysis and other Modeling – We also perform non-linear modeling for POP PK and PK/PD analysis.are
+- POP PK analysis and other Modeling – We also have experience in performing non-linear modeling for Population PK analysis.
+Our software of choice is Phoenix NLME.

 Inference’s medical writers have years of experience in preparing ICH-compliant study documents from protocols to study reports to integrated documents for regulatory submission.
 They have broad experience in using sponsor’s templates and style guides.
 And if no sponsor template is available Inference will use its own templates.
 Our writers work closely with our biostatistics, programming, PK/PD and project management teams to deliver accurate, timely, and cost effective documents to the highest ethical and scientific standards.